By Lisa Johnston

 This TWICE webinar, hosted by senior editor Alan Wolf, will take a look at what may be the hottest CE products at retail that will be sold during the all-important fourth quarter.
 Top technologies, market strategies and industry trends will be discussed with industry analysts and executives.

-Samsung Electronics unveiled a 250GB 1.8-inch external hard drive, the Spinpoint N3U.
+Seoul, South Korea - Samsung Electronics today unveiled a 250GB 1.8-inch external hard drive, the Spinpoint N3U.

 The device incorporates a native USB controller on its printed circuit board, resulting in a smaller footprint, less power consumption and optimized performance, the company said.